vineethsai/maif/CONTRIBUTING.md

 - GitHub contributors page
 - Documentation credits

-Thank you for contributing to MAIF! 🎉
+Thank you for contributing to MAIF.